olgadet/workshop-ChIP-seq/labs/lab-motifs.md

 # Motif finding exercise

-In this exercise we will bla bla bla..
+In this exercise we will try a few *de-novo* motif finding programs on data sets from human and mouse.
+We will also compare the motifs we find to a database of known motifs.

 ## 0. Set up